Today I’m going to answer a question that I get asked all the time:

-In this article and video, I’m going to tell you how you can strengthen your listening skills and use them more carefully in order to improve your overall communication skills, conversation skills, and your speaking ability.
+You’ll learn how to strengthen your listening skills and use them more carefully in order to improve your overall communication strategies, conversation skills, and your speaking ability.

 Focused listening can help you learn what native speakers say, as well as when and how to say it yourself.